-- Unrealized gain on foreign exchange revaluation of advances from stockholders amounted to ₱0.25 million and ₱8.79 million in 2023 and 2022, respectively. - Unrealized loss on financial assets at FVOCI amounted to ₱300,000 in 2023 and unrealized gain on financial assets at FVOCI amounted to ₱600,000 in 2022.
+- Conversion of advances from stockholders into equity (Notes 17 and 20) - Unrealized loss on foreign exchange revaluation of advances from stockholders amounted to ₱1.61 million in 2024 while unrealized gain on foreign exchange revaluation of advances from stockholders amounted to ₱0.25 million in 2023. - Unrealized gain on financial assets at FVOCI amounted to ₱200,000 in 2024 and unrealized loss on financial assets at FVOCI amounted to ₱300,000 in 2023.